 Glucose (C6H12O6) + Hexokinase + ATP → Glucose-6-phosphate (C6H13O9P) + ADP

-- Phase2–The Glucose 6-phosphate is rearranged into fructose 6- phosphate in the presence of glucose phosphate isomerase enzyme.
+- Phase2–The Glucose 6-phosphate is replaced into fructose 6- phosphate in the presence of glucose phosphate isomerase enzyme.
 This is an isomerization reaction, which could be reversed under normal cell condition.

 Glucose-6-phosphate (C6H13O9P) + Phosphoglucose isomerase → Fructose-6-phosphate (C6H13O9P)